zhuyizheng/IMOLean/README.md

 expressed directly with `Wbtw` rather than more literally with `affineSegment`.

+Distance between a point and a line (or other set) uses `Metric.infDist`.

 ## Geometrical statements in non-geometry problems

 Geometrical statements often appear in non-geometry and combinatorial